 A water softener usually uses the ion exchange process to replace these minerals with sodium, though there are also salt-free softeners that change the structure of the minerals, preventing them from sticking to surfaces.

 Unlike water filters, water softeners can’t remove any well water contaminants like iron, heavy metals, manganese.
-They especially aren’t capable of killing harmful biological contaminants in drinking water.
-Both serve their purpose – and you may find that you need a water softener as well as a well water filter – but the two can’t be used interchangeably.
+They especially aren’t capable of killing harmful biological contaminants in tap water – you’ll need a 1 micron filter for that.
+Both serve their purpose – and you may find that you need a water softener as well as a filtration system – but the two can’t be used interchangeably.

-Key considerations when buying a well water filter
+Key considerations when buying whole house filtration systems

 Your available space

-There are a number of different types of well water filters, and some take up more space than others.
+There are a number of different types of whole house filters, and some take up more space than others.
 Systems with multiple filters and add-ons will need plenty of room, especially if regular maintenance is required.
 Be sure to measure your available space carefully before buying a unit that could potentially be too big.

 Well water systems that don’t use filters tend to perform their own automated maintenance, like system flushes, and require less frequent maintenance in the long run.